Reliable Deck Repairs for Staples Homes

 Can you repair a deck without a permit?

-To be safe, we will check with your city or county’s permitting office before beginning repairs.
+For peace of mind, we confirm requirements with your municipality in advance.
 At San Antonio Deck and Fence Works, we’ll walk you through the permit process and identify which tasks need approval.

 Where do deck boards often rot first?